MarvNC/JP-Resources/readme.md

 When reading and adding cards from the content you're reading, you'll come across a variety of words with varying degrees of usefulness.
 Especially as a beginner, you'll want to learn the useful words as soon as possible and learn the less useful words later.
 With this we can sort a backlog of mined cards by frequency using various installed Yomichan frequency lists.

-This handlebar for Yomichan will add a `{freq}` field that will send the lowest frequency value available to Anki in a numerical format.
+This handlebar for Yomichan will add a `{freq}` field that will use your installed frequency dictionaries to send a numerical frequency value to Anki depending on the [sort option applied](#freq-settings), with the default being the (recommended) harmonic mean.

 ### How-To